smithatlanta/analytics-playground/README.md

 - This will eventually contain a website that will allow us to test the analytics platform using many different scenarios.

+## analytics-plan-runner

+- This will contain a client that takes the plan from the test website and executes it.

 ## Version 1 Arch

 ![alt text](./arch_images/AnalyticsPlatformLocal_8_30_19.jpg)